nvsnkv/NVs.OccupancySensor/readme.md

 If you're planning to build a docker image for raspberry-pi you'll need to also have `debootstrap` installed on build machine - there is no good base image for raspberry so we'll our own during the build.

 #### Patience (optional)
 In case you chose to use Docker, please ensure that you can spend couple of hours building the image.
-Compilation of EmguCV is the part of Docker image and it may take several hours if you're doing it on weak device.
+Compilation of EmguCV is the part of building procedure for Linux distros and it may take several hours if you're doing it on weak device.

 ### Building the Application
-Nothing special here - either build it using `dotnet build` or `docker build`.
-Examples for Docker can be found below.
+There's nothing special for Windows system - projects already contains all necessary dependencies to create the app.
+Just run `dotnet build` to get assemblies.

+If you're planning to use it on Linux system, you need to ensure that OpenCV is compiled on target system before starting the app.
+Follow the steps from [EmguCV isntallation guide - Linux](https://emgu.com/wiki/index.php/Download_And_Installation#Linux) to get a custom version of OpenCV compiled together with EmguCV assemblies, and then build this app.

+There is also an option to create docker image for Raspberry Pi, which consists of base images creation, compilation of EmguCV and application itself.
+Use `raspberry-pi/rebuild_all.sh` to create base and target image.

 ### Quick Setup
 1. Build application;